Takakiriy/typrm/README.md

 List of variables defined in the above settings:
 `__Name__`, `__MainID__`, `__MainValue__`, `__SubID__`, `__SubValue__`

-### Setting name

-(For 0.x version only)

-If you wrote a setting name, you can specify the setting name instead of the line number to be replaced by the replace command or reset command.
-You must write the setting name in parentheses before the colon of `settings:` in the text you will be replacing.

-example.yaml

-    settings(project1):
-        __Name__: image1
-    body:
-        This is image1.  #template: __Name__

-    settings(project2):
-        __Name__: image2
-    body:
-        This is image2.  #template: __Name__

-Command:

-    typrm replace  example.yaml  "project1"  "__Name__: Image1"

-- The setting name cannot be written numbers only

 ### #template-if tag - replaces the sign of whether the condition is met